vtquan/vtquan.github.io/_posts/2017-06-14-adding-a-new-page-pt2.md

 ### Creating a new page

-Same as the [previous post]({% post_url 2017-05-25-getting-started-with-fable-elmish %}).
-We will use an existing page to focus only on the supporting code that handles the page.
-This time we will reuse the Counter page
+A variation on the [previous post]({% post_url 2017-05-30-adding-a-new-page-pt1 %}).
+This time, we'll be adding a dynamic page.
 Run the following command from your terminal or console to create a new project.

 ```